RonakSurana-2001/Xcelore-Assignment/README.md

 - User Can Register and Login
 - Admin can Add new user, delete user, view all users and update details of any user

+## Note
+- When the user registers that individual is a normal user
+- Admin has rights Make someone admin or not
+- The all users table is just shown to admin
+- An email id-admin@mail.com and password-admin is set up of testing purposes
 ## Installation

 Clone the Repository